 [Summary of gift application]

-From 19:00 on October 21st (Wednesday), we will present 3 groups of 6 people with a viewing ticket for the "Kanagawa Philharmonic Concert Ebina Performance" to be held at the Ebina City Cultural Center Large Hall.
+From 19:00 on October 21st (Wednesday), 3 groups of 6 people will be presented with a viewing ticket for the "Kanagawa Philharmonic Concert Ebina Performance" to be held at the Ebina City Cultural Center Large Hall.

 If you would like to receive a viewing ticket, please apply using the application form below.
 We are looking forward to your application.

 Until 23:59 on Friday, October 2, 2020

 Winners will be notified by e-mail, so please be careful about spam settings.
 The email will be sent from the Magcal.net Net Management Office (email@example.com).